ctrlaltdylan/ctrlaltdylan.github.io/_posts/2015-12-27-build-a-magic-mirror.markdown

 * Displays a random greeting, currently there's only one but planning on adding more.

 There definitely needs to be more work to make this installation and customization process easier but I'm already thinking of ways to improve it.
 I hope you enjoy building/using your own magic mirror was much as I did mine!

+Big thank you to [Michael Teeuw](http://michaelteeuw.nl/post/84026273526/and-there-it-is-the-end-result-of-the-magic) for the original inspiration and documentation on the project.